 Tip the storage bin on its back, using parts of the carton to protect the exterior finish.
-Install the legs packed with the BH900.
-If stacking use a heavy duty leg kit (KLP6).
+Install the legs, use a heavy duty leg kit if stacking two ice machines on one bin.

-- 1. Arrange for proper electric, water and drain.
-See instructions for the plumber and for the electrician. - 2.
-After mounting the legs position the ice storage bin in the selected location:
+1. Arrange for proper electric, water and drain.

+See instructions for the plumber and for the electrician.

+2. After mounting the legs, position the ice storage bin in the selected location:

 Note: Allow enough space to the left and back to service the machine.
-Do NOT push the bin into position, instead, lift it there.
+Do NOT push the bin into postion, instead, lift it there.
 Pushing a bin may damage the legs and leg mounts.